biopython/biopython.github.io/wiki/GitUsage.md

 ------------------------

-We recommend that you don't actually make any changes to the **master** branch in your local repository (or any copy you keep on github).
+We recommend that you don't actually make any changes to the **master** branch in your local repository (or your fork on github).
 Instead, use named branches to do any of your own work.
 The advantage of this approach it is the trivial to pull the upstream **master** (i.e. the official Biopython branch) to your repository.

 Assuming you have issued this command (you only need to do this once):